 Nowadays much of the music that is listened to is played through online platforms.
-It is worth talking about the audio file formats used by services such as Spotify, Tidal, or Apple Music.
+It's worth taking a closer look at the audio file formats used by services such as Spotify, Tidal, or Apple Music.

 OGG audio formats are like supercharged MP3s.
-They are compressed audio files, which means that they have a size that allows them to be transmitted via WiFi, but at the same time they avoid damage that is usually generated in the compression process.
+They are compressed audio files, which means that they have a size that allows them to be transmitted via WiFi, but at the same time, they avoid the damage that is usually generated in the compression process.

 What is the Opus format?

 Opus is a new codec that uses the Ogg container.
 It was developed by the same creators of FLAC, with the help of Mozilla and Skype.
 It can handle up to 510 kbps and 48 kHz.

 This new format stands out for its low latency, so it's ideal for online audio transmissions.
 Its average latency of 22.5 ms is well below other codecs.
 It's versatile, open, and more platforms are adopting it.

 With FLAC audio codecs the sound quality is improved compared to OGG.
 They are lossless audio formats that perform a great trick: they compress the size of the files up to 60% without losing quality.

 In addition, they allow the transmission of sample rates up to 1,411 kbps, which is much higher than any other audio format.
 This is the format used by the Tidal platform, the best high-quality audio streaming service.